Gardener847/PCEM-SCSS-Methodology/README.md

 2) The naming convention itself avoids CSS class naming conflicts
 3) This is an improvement from the BEM naming convention, since it more clearly indicates the difference between “blocks” and “elements”, which, in this case, is separated into Page, component, and element.
 4) The naming convention provides a general idea of what the CSS class is doing on the HTML element, without having the need to indicate every CSS property, as in Atomic CSS (ACSS)
 5) The naming convention provides a sense of “scoping”, since it indicates which HTML element, or elements, the class is being applied to.
-This is further enforced by the how class name is named, as shown in **reason #8’s** example; doing this reduces confusion, since developers can more easily pinpoint which page, component, and element the class name would is referring to.
+This is further enforced by the how class name is named, as shown in **reason #8’s** example; doing this reduces confusion, since developers can more easily pinpoint which page, component, and element the class name is referring to.
 Some may argue that overly specific naming conventions can reduce code reuse; this is, however, “fixed” by using extensions and mixins, as will be shown in the end of this file.
 6) If used correctly, the naming convention gets rid of all **!important** directives.
 7) The naming convention allows for easier file organization, since every CSS class within the “Page” name, would be all located in one place, which also makes debugging easier.
 8) The naming convention has similar flexibility as to that of BEM.
 Similarly, multi-word class names are separated with a “-“ as shown in the following: